Scranton Birth Injury Lawyer

 - complications because of a failure to diagnose a problem during pregnancy

 - death of the child or the mother

 Responsibility and Compensation

 When birth injuries and birth defects happen, their results can be costly.
 In addition to the obvious pain, suffering, and emotional distress to both the baby and the parents, there is a lifetime of financial burdens that come along with a birth injury or birth defect.
 If these costs are the fault of a healthcare worker or facility that failed to meet the generally accepted standard of care, then the person or institution at fault is responsible for compensating the injured child and family for these expenses.
 The burdens involved may include

 - special educational needs

 In a birth injury lawsuit, this compensation is usually paid out to the injured child, often in the form of a trust; additional compensation may also be made to the child’s family for the losses they have suffered.

-The Needle Law P.C.
-Law Firm is a plaintiff’s attorney, meaning that we have never represented an insurance company—and never will.
-Our team of experienced medial malpractice lawyers will dedicate their knowledge and experience to getting you the compensation you need to move forward with your lives in the wake of a devastating birth injury or preventable birth defect.
+The Needle Law Firm is a plaintiff’s attorney, meaning that we have never represented an insurance company—and never will.
+Our team of experienced Scranton birth injury lawyers will dedicate their knowledge and experience to getting you the compensation you need to move forward with your lives in the wake of a devastating birth injury or preventable birth defect.
 If your child was injured at birth or suffered a birth defect, or if child or mother died in childbirth, contact us immediately.
 We’re here to help.